helloSystem/docs/developer/architecture.md

 ### `launch` command

-The `launch` command is used to launch applications without specifying a path to them.
+The {command}`launch` command is used to launch applications without specifying a path to them.

-The `launch` command is expected to determine the preferred instance of an application with the given name.
-(The `launch` command is supposed to find the _preferred_ instance, e.g., the one with the highest version, the one last put onto the system, etc.) Eventually the `launch` command should also gain knowledge of which application to open a file with.
+The {command}`launch` command is expected to determine the preferred instance of an application with the given name.
+(The {command}`launch` command is supposed to find the _preferred_ instance, e.g., the one with the highest version, the one last put onto the system, etc.) Eventually the {command}`launch` command should also gain knowledge of which application to open a file with.

-Filer is supposed to launch all applications through the `launch` command.
-Shell scripts, `.desktop` files, etc. should be written to use the `launch` command rather than hardcoding paths to applications, where appropriate.
+Filer is supposed to launch all applications through the {command}`launch` command.
+Shell scripts, `.desktop` files, etc. should be written to use the {command}`launch` command rather than hardcoding paths to applications, where appropriate.

-If an application cannot be launched, the `launch` command shall give a localized, understandable clear-text error message and offer a solution if possible; fall back to the console output of the application that could not be launched.
+If an application cannot be launched, the {command}`launch` command shall give a localized, understandable clear-text error message and offer a solution if possible; fall back to the console output of the application that could not be launched.
-When beginning to launch an application, the `launch` command shall notify the Dock via some IPC mechanism (ideally something _much_ simpler than the convoluted D-Bus) about the icon and name of the application about to be launched, so that the Dock can start a launch animation until the application is showing its first window).
+When beginning to launch an application, the {command}`launch` command shall notify the Dock via some IPC mechanism (ideally something _much_ simpler than the convoluted D-Bus) about the icon and name of the application about to be launched, so that the Dock can start a launch animation until the application is showing its first window).

 ### IPC mechanism for the desktop